LSNJLAW SM

 Any other crime involving risk of death or serious bodily injury

-If someone has committed a crime against you that involves risk of death or serious bodily injury, that may constitute an act of domestic violence.
+If someone has committed a crime that involves risk of death or serious bodily injury, that may constitute an act of domestic violence.
 Arson and neglect of an elderly person are two examples of crimes that may put someone at risk of death or serious bodily injury.

 LSNJLAWSM Hotline

-If you need help with a domestic violence situation, you may contact LSNJLAWSM, Legal Services of New Jersey’s statewide, toll-free legal hotline, at www.lsnjlawhotline.org or by calling 1-888-LSNJ-LAW (1-888-576-5529).
+If you need help with a domestic violence situation, you may contact LSNJLAWSM Legal Services of New Jersey’s statewide, toll-free legal hotline, at www.lsnjlawhotline.org or by calling 1-888-LSNJ-LAW (1-888-576-5529).
 The hotline offers legal representation and advice to victims who cannot otherwise afford an attorney.

 Handbook and self-help videos